skuppuraj/wp-spotlight-search/readme.txt

 Tested up to: 4.9
 Stable tag: trunk

-A better way to search for anything on the WordPress dashboard.
+WP Spotlight search is a powerful global utility search plugin for WordPress Dashboard - it is an advancement of the default WordPress dashboard search.

 == Description ==